nmousa/xkcd/README.md

 # xkcd

+So poetry.
+Ispired by much xkcd.com
+And,
-So poetry, inspired by much xkcd.com and those who introduced me to it.
+Those who introduced me to it.